thomerc1/custom-rpi4-64/README.md

 - Now you may update the .config using `make menuconfig`<br>
   - Multiple post build scripts may be run.
 The field in the config file is a space seperated list of post-build script paths
 - After adding customizations via menuconfig (post-build scripts, patches, etc), select save and exit the menuconfig
-- Back up the config by issuing: `make savedevconfig`.
+- Back up the config by issuing: `make savedefconfig`.
 - Build the project via: `make` from within the project directory

 ## Project directory structure

+- The directory structure below is the directory structure that will be built upon configuring the project using the instructions above.

 .<br>
 ├── build<br>
-├── custom<br>
+├── configs<br>
 ├── host<br>
 ├── images<br>
+├── package<br>
 ├── Makefile<br>
 ├── README.md<br>
 ├── staging<br>